lsst-uk/lsst-ir-fusion/readme.md

 For many purposes we would like to have a single catalogue.
 We merge bands and patches together and conduct all field diagnostics in DMU5.

+## Test data set

+We have made a test data set available [here](https://drive.google.com/file/d/1fLFjtHErYV3CXE5avS6w5vAR2Z52TEiN/view?usp=sharing).
+Copy these files in to this repository and you should have the basic files required to run the test script in dmu4/dmu4_Example.

 ## Running using BPS
 To run at scale jobs must be run using the batch processing system.
 To do this using Slurm the [gen3_workflow](https://github.com/LSSTDESC/gen3_workflow/tree/master/python/desc/gen3_workflow) code must be installed.